-- Parallella is a Zynq development board that was available through Kickstarter for $99.
-It's based on the Zynq 7010, which includes a dual ARM A9.
-Also available on the board are the Epiphany Multicore Accelerator, 1GB RAM, micro SD, GPIO, gigabit Ethernet, HDMI output, and a port of the Ubuntu operating system.
+- Parallella-16 Micro-Server ($119) is a Zynq 7010 board, which includes a dual ARM A9.
+Also available on the board are the Epiphany 16-core CPU Accelerator, 1GB RAM, 126 Mb flash, micro SD, and gigabit Ethernet.

 - Digilent ZYBO ($189, $125 academic) gives you a Zynq 7010, 512MB, HDMI source/sink, VGA, gigabit Ethernet, USB, audio, 6 buttons, 4 switches, 5 LEDs, and 40 I/Os (5 PMODs), including analogue inputs.

 - MicroZed ($199) provides a Zynq 7010, 1GB, 128 Mb flash, SD card, gigabit Ethernet, USB 2.0, 100 I/Os (48 LVDS pairs) and 2 PMODs, 1 LED and 1 switch.